-You can do the following with configuration files:

-- Copy from the startup file to the backup configuration file. - Copy from the backup file to the startup configuration file (followed by a reboot). - Copy the startup, running, or backup configuration files to a TFTP server. - Copy either the startup, running, or the backup configuration files from a TFTP server. - Copy the running configuration file to the backup configuration file. - Copy the running configuration file to the startup configuration file. - Delete the startup configuration file (to boot using factory default settings). - Delete the backup configuration file. - Copy (merge) the startup configuration file into the running configuration file. - Copy (merge) the backup configuration file into the running configuration file.

-Using scripts to enter commands

-You can use the following methods to run configuration scripts containing CLI commands:

-- ◆ You can paste up to 1000 lines of configuration into a CLI session established through Telnet or SSH.
-A CLI session established through the serial console also supports the pasting feature, but use it with caution as there is no flow control defined for the serial console port. - ◆ You can use a host-based scripting tool to send CLI commands through the Telnet interface (or serial console) to the system. - You can use the copy command to copy a script from a TFTP server to the switch.
+Backup configuration file: The system supports an additional backup file in flash memory, which enables keeping a copy of the startup or running configuration file either for fault-protection purposes or as a way to maintain a previous version of the file.
+Factory-default configuration: This file cannot be modified.
+If no configuration file is available upon system reset/boot, this file represents the state in which the system will come up.
+User actions You can do the following with configuration files: • Copy from the startup file to the backup configuration file.
+Copy from the backup file to the startup configuration file (followed by a reboot). • Copy the startup, running, or backup configuration files to a TFTP server. • Copy either the startup, running, or the backup configuration files from a TFTP server. • Copy the running configuration file to the backup configuration file. • Copy the running configuration file to the startup configuration file.
+Delete the startup configuration file (to boot using factory default settings).
+Delete the backup configuration file Copy (merge) the startup configuration file into the running configuration file. • Copy (merge) the backup configuration file into the running configuration file.
+Using scripts to enter commands You can use the following methods to run configuration scripts containing CLI commands: • You can paste up to 1000 lines of configuration into a CLI session established through Telnet or SSH.
+A CLI session established through the serial console also supports the pasting feature, but use it with caution as there is no flow control defined for the serial console port. • You can use a host-based scripting tool to send CLI commands through the Telnet interface (or serial console) to the system. • You can use the copy command to copy a script from a TFTP server to the switch.

-If an error is encountered while processing a configuration item in a script, the configuration is aborted and the remaining commands are not processed.
+configuration is aborted and the remaining commands are not processed.
 The configuration up to the point of error is still active.

-Saving commands to a script

-You can save the current switch configuration in text format, modify it, and then upload it back to the switch.
+Saving commands to a script You can save the current switch configuration in text format, modify it, and then upload it back to the switch.
 To modify the configuration script file, follow this procedure:

-- 1. Upload the configuration file from the switch to your computer.
+Upload the configuration file from the switch to your computer.

-- 2. Edit the file.
+Edit the file.

-- 3. Download the file to the switch.
+Download the file to the switch.

-- 4. Apply it to the switch.